Carla A. Fleming, CEO and Founder, Pivoting Strategies

 That is when I considered my next career choice.

 Growing up during the Watergate era, the movie All the President’s Men grabbed my attention.
 Writing for my high school newspaper, I loved asking questions, listening to multiple sides, and putting together an impactful story.
 In college I combined my latent interest in business with my journalism experience with the goal of running a newspaper.

 After a career in sales, automotive industry, and book publishing, I worked in sales and lived through an accelerated three-year boom-bust technology cycle.
-I discovered that all this exposure helped me to see platterns and connections in evolving situations.
-My talent is being able to help other predict and antincipate the future trends so that changes are makde to avoid, lesson, or mitigate the effects of the bust cycle.
+I discovered that all this exposure helped me to see patterns and connections in evolving situations.
+My talent is being able to help others predict and anticipate the future trends so that changes are made to avoid, lessen, or mitigate the effects of the bust cycle.
 I want to help others find ways to grow even as the markets, customers, and product life cycles evolve.